mxcl/PromiseKit/README.markdown

 # PromiseKit 2

-Read our [release announcement](http://promisekit.org/PromiseKit-2.0-Released/) for full details.
+PromiseKit 2 contains many interesting and important additions.
+Check out our our [release announcement](http://promisekit.org/PromiseKit-2.0-Released/) for full details.

 # How To Get Started